 How would you find this out?
 The old fashioned way – ask them!

-As mentioned in the second point, you can check out user sessions with Pulse.
+As mentioned in the second point, you can check out user sessions with Real User Monitoring.
 Every session also has user data.
 If you have a site or app with a sign in, you can capture contact information, such as email.

-Data is vital in giving you information on customer behavior.
+Data is vital to give you information on customer behavior.
 Using this data to map how customers are using your app can help drive major decisions on resource allocation and allow you to have confidence in your decisions.

-Trial Raygun Pulse for 14 days here and ship with confidence.
+Trial Real User Monitoring for 14 days here and ship with confidence.